vishnukumarkvs/notes/DNS.md

 Hosted zone: Its like a container in a DNS Service where you manage the DNS records for a domain and its subdomains

+Public : any public domain
+Private: for internal re

 ### Coredns

 - used as standard in kubernetes